Overview

 In addition to passing all four parts of the CPA exam with at least a 75% within 18 month rolling period, the Florida State Board of Accountancy requires that applicants have completed a bachelor’s degree plus an additional 30 hours for a total of 150 semester hours before you can become licensed as a CPA.
 One year of work experience under the supervision of a licensed CPA is now also required to become licensed.
 In addition to experience obtained in public accounting and government, Florida’s 2008 legislative change also allows experience obtained in industry and academia.
 This experience may be obtained before or after sitting for the exam, however, all requirements to sit for the exam must be met before the work experience commences.
 If you fail to apply for licensure within three years of receiving the licensure package, (sent after you pass all four parts) the CPA grades expire and you have to retake the examination.

-The 150 semester hours must include a minimum of 36 semester hours of upper division accounting courses and at least 39 semester hours of upper division (with some exception) general business courses.
+The 150 semester hours must include a minimum of 30 semester hours of upper division accounting courses and at least 36 semester hours of upper division general business courses, which must include 3 semester hours of upper-division business law based on USA law.
+All accounting courses and not less than 21 semester hours of general business courses must be at the upper-division level, except for introductory macro and microeconomics, business law, introductory statistics, introduction to computer information systems, and written or oral communication courses.
 Excess upper division accounting courses may be used to meet the general business requirement.
 Courses for non-accounting majors and any MBA courses that are equivalent to elementary accounting are not accepted for this requirement.

 Licensed in Another State